almahdi-chihaoui/watchkube/README.md

     - if you don't specify a container, the first one will      be selected.
     - if you don't specify a namespace, the default             namespace will be selected.

-    List all configs:
+    List all configs :

         watchkube config list

-      Remove a config:
+      Remove a config :

         watchkube config remove [id]

   - ignore: the ignored paths resource is used to configure the watcher by specifying local paths to be ignored by the watcher (exp: "/**/node_modules/*").

-      Add a new ignored path:
+      Add a new ignored path :

         watchkube ignore add [path]

-      List all ignored paths:
+      List all ignored paths :

         watchkube ignore list

-      Remove an ignored path:
+      Remove an ignored path :

         watchkube ignore remove [id]

+/* To import a configuration file :

+    watchkube import [path_to_config_file]

+## Configurations file schema:
+Configurations file is a JSON file that can be imported and added to Watchkube configurations or used to start Watchkube, in which case, Watchkube will only use the configurations in that file that should be named "watchkube.json".

+In order to be validated correctly, the configuration file should follow this schema :

+    {
+      "configs": [
+        {
+          "selector": "String",
+          "localDir": "String",
+          "remoteDir": "String",
+          "containerName": "String",
+          "nameSpace": "String"
+        },
+      ],
+      "ignoredPaths": [
+        {
+          "path": "String"
+        },
+      ]
+    }

 ## License

 The MIT License (MIT)

-Copyright (c) 2018 Mahdi Chihaoui (https://www.linkedin.com/in/al-mahdi-chihaoui/)
+Copyright (c) 2019 Mahdi Chihaoui (https://www.linkedin.com/in/al-mahdi-chihaoui/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal